How Do I Win an Indie Book Award?

 And more bragging!
 For Permission to Roar, published by my imprint MCM Publishing, Marni Freedman took the 2019 Silver for the Women and Minorities in the Business category.

-Sidenote: If you’re into prestige and bragging rights–Condoleezza Rice is also a recipient of this award!
+Sidenote: If you long to win an indie book award for prestige and bragging rights–Condoleezza Rice is also a recipient of this award!
 She won a Sliver in the Business Theory category for her book with Amy Zegart, Political Risk.

 The Eric Hoffer EIP Award is another great one that will get your book into the hands of those in the industry.
 The judges range from other authors, and librarians to agents, and editors.

 There are 19 categories including Business, Self-help, Art, and Poetry, as well as Fiction and Nonfiction.
+Did you know you can even win an indie book award for chapbooks?
 A neat thing about this award is that it’s also open to chapbooks, at the smaller entry fee of $40.

 Next Generation Indie Book Awards